 |18-Day Kenya Family Safari||From USD 5849||See the Itinerary|

 Hell’s Gate National Park - The Ultimate Visitor’s Guide

 Hells Gate National Park Entry Fee

 Hell’s gate entrance fee is quite fair, one of the reasons why it is a popular park to visit.
-The rate for Kenyan citizens and residents is USD 3 per adult and USD 2.15 per child.
+The rates are classified as Non-Residents (NR), East Africa Residents/Citizens ( EAR/C), and Rest of Africa (RA).
+There are also 2 seasons: March to June & July to March: